 There are 6 types of buttercream, 3 of which are meringue-based: American, Swiss Meringue, Italian Meringue, French Meringue, German, and Ermine (also known as Flour Buttercream).
 American, Swiss Meringue, and Italian Meringue are the most commonly used, so I’ll cover those in more detail.

-This is the most common type of buttercream used in desserts and online recipes these days, at least in the states.
+This is the most common type of frosting used in desserts and online recipes these days, at least in the states.
 It’s comprised mainly of butter and powdered (aka confectioners’) sugar, though flavoring agents and food coloring are often added.

 It’s easy, inexpensive and fast to prepare, making it a favorite among grocery store bakeries and novice bakers.
 However, it is extremely dense, rich and cloyingly sweet.
 Due to the high level of cornstarch in the powdered sugar, a crusty layer is quick to form on top, which in turn can lead to a gritty mouthfeel.